Business Partner

 - The current balance becomes 245.14 USD, calculated as 206.00 EUR × 1.19 = 245.14 USD

-- Etendo also creates three automatic payments to properly move the available credit from EUR to USD, keeping accounting consistent.
+- Etendo also makes three internal adjustments to properly move the available credit from EUR to USD, keeping accounting consistent.

 Future Transactions

-Now that the Business Partner's currency is USD, let's see what happens with new invoices:
+Now that the Business Partner's currency is USD, here is what happens with new invoices:

 -